What’s in the proposed deal that could end the US-Iran conflict?

 But what is in that memorandum remains unclear.

-The central premise of this approach is that the memo, once signed, would stop the fighting, which would be welcome news to both sides, with US President Donald Trump facing midterm elections later this year amid sharply higher gasoline prices and Iran’s economy in crisis.
+The central thrust is that the memo, once signed, would stop the fighting, which would be welcome news to both sides, with US President Donald Trump facing midterm elections later this year amid sharply higher gasoline prices and Iran’s economy in crisis.

-The agreement would then see the gradual reopening of the Strait of Hormuz, and set off a 60-day process for tackling other issues, chief among them Iran’s nuclear program.
+The agreement would then see the gradual reopening of the Strait of Hormuz, the lifting of the US blockade of Iranian ports and set off a 60-day process for tackling other issues, chief among them Iran’s nuclear program.

 Rubio said there was “a pretty solid thing on the table” in terms of opening up the strait and in Iran entering into “a real significant time limited negotiation on nuclear matters.”